 With grant support from The Andrew W. Mellon Foundation, the LC Labs team will test a cloud-based approach for interacting with digital collections as data.
 In collaboration with subject matter experts and IT specialists at the Library, LC Labs will invite a cohort of research experts to experiment with solutions to problems that can only be explored at scale.
 This effort will help produce models for supporting cloud-based research computing, and will make the costs and possibilities of this work more transparent to the broader cultural heritage community.

-The CCHC project final report and models will be published in the fall of 2021.
+The CCHC project final report and models will be published in January 2022.

 We are thrilled to welcome the following members to our advisory board.